yuseflo/Interactive-Lab-Hub/Final Project/README.md

 #### Gyroscope Calibration

 At the beginning of our software development phase, we worked on the calibration of the gyroscope/accelerometer.
 The two important angles to use with our matrix panel are "pitch" and "roll".
-To calculate these angles, we used the equations found below, which are derived from [here] (https://ozzmaker.com/compass2/).
+To calculate these angles, we used the equations found below, which are derived from [here](https://ozzmaker.com/compass2/).

 <img width="1000" alt="Screenshot 2022-12-07 at 10 18 49 PM" src="https://user-images.githubusercontent.com/91849980/206347725-820da3c6-cc0e-41bb-83d9-54488ce084a0.png">